alexdaly98/playlist-cover-creator/README.md

 # Spotify Playlist Cover Creator

 Welcome to the Spotify Playlist Cover Creator!
-This project helps you design custom thumbnails for your Spotify playlists by blending track images or details (titles and artists), and then uploading them back to Spotify.
+This project allows you to AI-generate custom covers for your Spotify public playlists by blending track images or details (titles and artists), and then uploading them back to Spotify.
 It uses a Flask-based backend that integrates seamlessly with the Spotify API, OpenAI, and Google Cloud Platform (GCP) for comprehensive logging and image storage.

 ## Features